mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 #### 56:24

-**Question:** Roshi, when you talked the parent [seeing] the child: isn’t it also reversed, the child [seeing] the parent?
+**Question:** Roshi, when you talked about the parent [seeing] the child: isn’t it also reversed, the child [seeing] the parent?

 **Katagiri Roshi:** Mm-hmm.
 Sure.

-The child must be deal with the parents exactly as the messenger of the world we knew.
+[The] child must [...] deal with the parents exactly as the messenger of the world we knew.

-Particularly parents and children’s relationships are very deep, you know?
+Particularly parents’ and children’s relationships are very deep, you know?

-*[Silence]*
+*[Silence.]*

-I think that book written by Alice Miller – I forgot the title of that book.
+I think that the book written by Alice Miller – I forgot the title.
 If you want to know, I will tell you. (*Transcriber’s Note:* Probably *The Drama of the Gifted Child*.)
 I think you can buy her book in the United States.
 I think it’s a pretty good book.

 #### 57:52 end of recording